INTERVIEW WITH RICK FARIS FROM SPECIAL CONSENSUS

 Enjoy this interview with Rick Faris!
 Thanks for reading.

 RICK: My dad actually taught me and my three other brothers how to play bluegrass.
-My dad is a consummate musician on many instruments including fiddle which he played with Reba McEntire in the mid 80’s.
-Because of the friends he knew at the time I didn’t know anyone who didn’t play music until I was 5 years old and it’s just what everyone did as far as I knew.
+My dad is a consummate musician on many instruments including the fiddle which he played with Reba McEntire in the mid-’80s.
+Because of the friends, he knew at the time I didn’t know anyone who didn’t play music until I was 5 years old and it’s just what everyone did as far as I knew.

-RICK: Really it was the jams and other friends my age but also musical heros that picked and encouraged youngsters like I was then.
-I.e. Adam Steffey, Roland White, Kenny Smith and Ron Block.
-All those folks I met at festivals or at IBMA in Louisville, KY
+RICK: Really it was the jams and other friends my age but also musical heroes that picked and encouraged youngsters like I was then.
+I.e. Adam Steffey, Roland White, Kenny Smith, and Ron Block.
+All those folks I met at festivals or IBMA in Louisville, KY

-RICK: My friend Kent Coffey who my dad played with in the Coffey Brothers bluegrass band was my guitar hero growing up.
-He is still one of my favorite guitar players and also introduced me to the album Church Street Blues of Tony Rice and it changed my life.
+RICK: My friend Kent Coffey who my dad played within the Coffey Brothers bluegrass band was my guitar hero growing up.
+He is still one of my favorite guitar players and also introduced me to the album Church Street Blues by Tony Rice and it changed my life.

 RICK: I played 12 years with my family and Faris Family and filled in with a group called First Impression out of MO while they went through personnel changes.
 Lots of fun picking with those guys.